-The Australia-China Consortium for Astrophysical Research (ACAMAR) is a joint Australia-China research centre between the Chinese Academy of Sciences, the Australian Department of Industry, Innovation and Science, and AAL to collaborate on areas of common interest within astronomy, astrophysics and cosmology.
+The Australia-China Consortium for Astrophysical Research (ACAMAR) is a joint Australia-China research centre between the Chinese Academy of Sciences, the Australian Department of Industry, Science and Resources (DISR) and AAL to collaborate on areas of common interest within astronomy, astrophysics and cosmology.

 Acamar (Eridani) is a bright naked-eye star visible from both Australia and China.